hydra3333/Pi4NAS64/README.md

      * Drive label `mp4library2`
      * a folder at the root level of the first USB3 drive must be `mp4library` (same as the first drive) and have security set to `Everyone` having `Full Access` to this folder and all subfolders and files
    - copy media files into the folder tree one created, and check security permissikons on them is set correctly

+6. Cross-check **eveything** and Reboot the Pi4 one last time to ensure all settings are good

+---

+## Installaton on the Pi4

 7. Prepare our USB3 drives on the Pi4